RE-DOCTOR-AI/Android-SDK-Documentation/README.md

 ```
 #### Get results
 On the class above you can see the status ```kotlinProcessStatus.PROCESS_FINISHED```.
-So once this status is reached you can get values from the librarys
+So once this status is reached you can get values from the library
 ```kotlin
 ProcessStatus.PROCESS_FINISHED -> {
     val i = Intent(this@MainActivity, VitalSignsResults::class.java)